Messi & Aguero friendship could ensure Barcelona star's Camp Nou stay

 It was Lautaro Martinez, not Aguero, who was picked to lead the line alongside Messi for Thursday's World Cup qualifier against Chile.
 That decision, of course, comes as no surprise.

-The new Barca signing arrived in Buenos Aires barely 48 hours before the match due to City's Champions League final commitments and his hasty subsequent transfer presentation, meaning that he was never likely to be risked for a vital match on the road to Qatar 2022.
+The new Barca signing arrived in Buenos Aires barely 48 hours before the match due to City's Champions League final commitments and his hasty transfer presentation at Camp Nou, meaning that he was never likely to be risked for a vital match on the road to Qatar 2022.

 Still, it is equally clear that right now Lautaro is Scaloni's preferred choice at centre-forward.
 Thanks to his current form and, no less importantly, the brilliant partnership he has instantly struck with Messi.